GTEC-UDC/linuxcnc_testbed/docs/source/doc/02_igus_dryve_d1/04_communication_page.md

 This section allows for configuring TCP/IP connection parameters: IP address, subnet mask, gateway, and hostname.
 After setting these parameters, you must click the "Reload" button to apply the changes.

-In our test setup, these parameters were manually configured to the values shown in {numref}`tab:conf_ethernet`.
+In our testbed setup, these parameters were manually configured to the values shown in {numref}`tab:conf_ethernet`.
 The controllers were connected to a laptop PC via a switch.
 The parameters were configured to enable connectivity to the laboratory network, although this connection was not ultimately established.

 :::{csv-table} Ethernet configuration parameters.
 :name: tab:conf_ethernet